ibm-cloud-docs/watson-assistant/backup-data.md

     ```
     {: codeblock}

-1. Create the following two configuration files and store them in the same backup directory:
+1. Create the following configuration files and store them in the same backup directory:

+    - `resourceController.yaml` (prior to Version 5.2.1): The Resource Controller file keeps a list of all provisioned instances.
+See [Creating the resourceController.yaml file (prior to Version 5.2.1)](#creating-the-resourcecontrolleryaml-file-prior-to-version-521).

-    - `resourceController.yaml`: The Resource Controller file keeps a list of all provisioned instances.
-See [Creating the resourceController.yaml file](#backup-resource-controller-yaml).
+    - `resourceController.yaml` (For Version 5.2.1 and later): The Resource Controller file keeps a list of all provisioned instances.
+See [Creating the resourceController.yaml file (Version 5.2.1 and later)](#creating-the-resourcecontrolleryaml-file-version-521-and-later).

     - `postgres.yaml`: The {{site.data.keyword.postgresql}} file lists details for the target {{site.data.keyword.postgresql}} pods.
 See [Creating the postgres.yaml file](#backup-postgres-yaml).